SadraKian/Luxurious-Gears/README.md

 1. Clone this repository: `git clone https://github.com/YourUsername/LuxuriousGears.git`
 2. Navigate to the project directory: `cd LuxuriousGears`
 3. Install dependencies: `npm install`
+4. You need to create an account in [Rapid API website](href="https://rapidapi.com/hub).
+5. Subscribe to [Cars by API-ninjas](https://rapidapi.com/apininjas/api/cars-by-api-ninjas) and use your X-RapidAPI-Key inside /utils/index.ts file for cars information.
+[For more information follow their guide](https://rapidapi.com/apininjas/api/cars-by-api-ninjas)
-4. Start the development server: `npm run dev`
+7. Start the development server: `npm run dev`
-5. Open your browser and visit: `http://localhost:3000`
+8. Open your browser and visit: `http://localhost:3000`